vk-cs/terraform-provider-vkcs/docs/resources/vkcs_kubernetes_cluster.md

 * `registry_auth_password` - Docker registry access password.
 * `availability_zone` - Availability zone of the cluster.
 * `loadbalancer_subnet_id` - UUID of the load balancer's subnet.
+* `insecure_registries` - Addresses of registries from which you can download images without checking certificates.
+* `dns_domain` - Custom DNS cluster domain.

 ## Import